Y0Coss/docs-fork/pages/web_cloud/domains/faq_domain_dns/guide.en-gb.md

 For each service deletion request, an email requesting confirmation of deletion is sent to the email address associated with your OVHcloud customer account.

-If you have not clicked on the confirmation link in this email, rest assured, your DNS zone will not be deleted.
+If you have not clicked on the confirmation link in this email, your DNS zone will not be deleted.

-Otherwise, the deletion is initiated and cannot be canceled anymore.
+Otherwise, the deletion is initiated and cannot be cancelled anymore.
 The deletion process may take up to 3 days before you can recreate an OVHcloud DNS zone for your domain name.

 ///